 - 1. The Dean is responsible for ensuring a suitable announcement of these regulations and any amendments to them. - 2.
 In any case, the Teaching and Examination Regulations are to be posted on the programme's website.

-Article 32 Entry into force
+Article 32 - Entry into force

-These regulations shall enter into force on 1 September 2022.
+These regulations shall enter into force on 1 September 2023.

-Adopted by the Dean of the faculty of Civil Engineering and Geosciences on 30 June 2022.
+Adopted by the Dean of the faculty on August 15th 2023

 Appendix & Addendum TER BSc AES